awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-validate.md

 # Validating AWS SAM Template Files<a name="serverless-sam-cli-using-validate"></a>

-Validate your templates with `$ sam validate`\.
+Validate your templates with `[sam validate](sam-cli-command-reference-sam-validate.md)`\.
 Currently, this command validates that the template provided is valid JSON / YAML\.
 As with most AWS SAM CLI commands, it looks for a `template.[yaml|yml]` file in your current working directory by default\.
 You can specify a different template file/location with the `-t` or `--template` option\.

 Example: